 Winter is said to be one of the best seasons to visit Varanasi.
 It starts in October and ends in March.
 The mornings are pleasant and the nights are cold and the temperature ranges between 5 degrees Celsius to 15 degrees Celsius.
 Additionally, during the winter season, there are various religious festivals happen and one of them is the Diwali festival.
 During this season, it will be delightful to watch the festive mood of the city.

 WHY VISIT VARANASI

 As mentioned above, Varanasi is the spiritual capital of India and is the home of Hinduism.
 Therefore, it is not just a tourist place, it is a significant place for Hindus.
-Varanasi is known for its temples, city of Lord Shiva, and the holy River Ganges runs where Ganga aarti is performed every evening.
+Varanasi is known for its temples, the city of Lord Shiva, and the holy River Ganges runs where Ganga aarti is performed every evening.
 A lot of pilgrims, tourists, and photo enthusiasts visit this sacred place throughout the year.

 As the day falls, the ghats of the city become beautiful with lights and earthen lamps.
 Ganga aarti is performed every day at Dasaswamedh Ghat, located close to Kashi Vishwanath Temple.
-The evening aarti ceremony which includes offering flowers, circling brass lamps, circling incense sticks offers a spectacular view which you will embrace it for a long time.
+The evening aarti ceremony which includes offering flowers, circling brass lamps, circling incense sticks offers a spectacular view which you will embrace for a long time.

 Furthermore, Varanasi is also referred to as the “City of Music” by UNESCO.
 The city is famous for its classical music and has given many famous music maestros.